-Since 2003, The Judy Fund has raised nearly $5 million from over 1,600 donors individuals, families and businesses.
+Since 2003, The Judy Fund has raised over $5 million from over 1,600 donors individuals, families and businesses.
 To make a gift in support of the Alzheimer's Association's Judy Fund, please go to the donation section below.

 This summer offered me the opportunity to travel in France, where I learned many important things, among them: Sancerre as a daily ritual is a perfect compliment to a Paris afternoon; Jim Morrison has many famous neighbors resting alongside him at Père Lachaise and the literal translation for the word "memory" in French is souvenir.

 What a delightful way to think about memories — as souvenirs of one's existence, little treasures collected and preserved and appreciated over a lifetime.
 Some of these treasures are shared, some are kept private, but all have a home in the annals of the brain, categorized and stored, ready to spring into action when called upon.
 Hundreds of billions, (I actually read it was the equivalent of one million gigabytes) of tiny souvenirs of one's life, built upon over a lifetime, additive, intact and stored in each human brain.